Recognizing Dementia: When Is It More Than Just Forgetfulness?

 When older adults experience these moments of forgetfulness, many think it’s the first sign of cognitive decline, dementia, or Alzheimer’s disease.
 While these memory lapses can be frustrating and concerning, the truth is that forgetfulness is simply an ordinary part of aging.
 Just like other parts of the body, the brain naturally loses some of its sharpness with age.
 In most cases, age-related memory problems are not serious or a cause for concern.
 How do you know when it is, though?
 How do you tell the difference between normal forgetfulness and something more serious, like dementia?

-Harborchase Senior Living, offering dementia and memory care programs throughout the United States, is sharing some helpful guidelines to compare the differences between age-related memory problems and more major memory concerns like dementia.
+HarborChase Senior Living, offering dementia and memory care programs throughout the United States, is sharing some helpful guidelines to compare the differences between age-related memory problems and more major memory concerns like dementia.

 Please note that this article is not meant to diagnose but to help understand and navigate memory loss.